cooper/ferret/doc/Keywords.md

 continue until one of the conditions has a boolean true value.
 In that case, none of the remaining `else if` or `else` statements will be executed.

+If the body of the `else if` is a single statement, the curly brackets `{` and `}` may be omitted, provided that the statement occurs on a separate line from the `else if` keyword.

 ```
 if false {
     say("Nothing here will happen")